 Meditation isn’t about ignoring your feelings or blocking out the bad, but acknowledging your thoughts and emotions, sitting with them, and then letting them go.
 And so I often found myself sitting in stillness (especially when I was on bed rest), and quietly allowing these often scary thoughts to come in, recognizing them as nothing more than thoughts, and then letting them flow out of me.

 When the anxiety was too much, it was often helpful to use a guided meditation.
 Listening to the narration helped to stay focused and present during the meditation.
-Expectful’s meditation library is built around guided meditations that dive into topics specific to different stages in the parenting experience, including a collection centered on Rainbow Baby pregnancies including topics like Holding Onto Love and feeling Rainbow Baby Gratitude.

-Remind Yourself That Every Pregnancy Is Unique
+Remind Yourself: Every Pregnancy Is Unique

 It’s easy to get stuck believing that you’ll experience a loss just like the last one.
 But in reality, every pregnancy is unique.
-When Christina Baker of Portland, Oregon lost her preterm twin boys, Owen and Oliver, at 23 weeks, she knew she needed a mantra to get her through her rainbow pregnancy.
+When Christina Baker of Portland lost her preterm twin boys, Owen and Oliver, at 23 weeks, she knew she needed a mantra to get her through her rainbow pregnancy.

-“Different pregnancy, different outcome,” says Baker.
+“‘Different pregnancy, different outcome’,” says Baker.
 “I read a lot of research on preterm birth, twins, cervical insufficiency, and subchorionic hemorrhage, all of which were topics related to my loss.
 This mantra was more meaningful to me, because I knew the stats that most women with a preterm birth, even one so early, go on to have a healthy, if not term, baby.”

-Practicing mantra meditation has been proven to be effective in aiding mental health, so it makes sense that it helped Baker.
+Practicing mantra meditation has been proven to be effective1 in aiding mental health, so it makes sense that it helped Baker.
 And just as her mantra said, her rainbow pregnancy did end up being quite different: she went on to have her rainbow, Olivia, after being induced at 40 weeks.

 Move Your Body

 “I had started working out there after my first miscarriage when I needed a change in my life and really enjoyed it.
-I stuck with it through my second loss, so worked out pretty regularly for four years until my rainbow baby,” says Brusie.
+I stuck with it through my second loss, so [I] worked out pretty regularly for four years until my rainbow baby,” says Brusie.
 She was able to work out until she reached her 7th month of pregnancy.

 “I loved it…it got me out of my head for an hour,” says Brusie, who continues to work out for this reason.